 \subsection{Electronic Health Records (EHR)}

 EHR encompasses a vast amount of patient-centered information, including patient's medical history, diagnoses, medications and such.
-It has significantly benefited from the advancements in deep learning applications, such as predictive diagnosis \cite{li2020behrt}, medication recommendation \cite{bhoi2021personalizing}, and continuous monitoring in Intensive Care Units (ICUs) to significantly diminish the likelihood of complications and mortality rates \cite{poncette2019clinical}.
-However, due to privacy and ethical concerns surrounding EHR, the release of public data has been limited, which has constrained further research development \cite{naik2022legal}.
+It has significantly benefited from the advancements in deep learning applications, such as predictive diagnosis \cite{li2020behrt}, medication recommendation \cite{bhoi2021personalizing}, and continuous monitoring in intensive care units (ICUs), which significantly diminished the likelihood of complications and mortality rates \cite{poncette2019clinical}.
+However, due to the privacy and ethical concerns surrounding the EHR, release of public data has been limited, which has constrained further research and development \cite{naik2022legal}.
 To mitigate these concerns, high-quality and realistic EHR synthesis using GAN \cite{baowaly2019synthesizing} has been investigated amongst researchers.
-With more powerful generative diffusion models, researchers have explored both the synthesis and forecasting of the EHR.
+With more powerful generative diffusion models, researchers have explored both synthesis and forecasting of the EHR.